 - Not investing your time towards developing your own independent brand and audience is a risk.
 Social media advertising can help you discover your ideal target audience.
 It can also help boost website presence in third-party feeds and pages.

-Why spend all of this time with being an Amazon FBA or private label business when you can spend the same amount of time developing your brand's direct audience?
-Create an online store and take control of your success.
+Why spend all of this time being an Amazon FBA or private label business when you can spend the same amount of time developing your brand's direct audience?
+Create your own online store and take control of your success.